Al-bchen/visualMazeGen/README.md

   > This is almost the same as Breath First Search as the weights of edge are the same
 - A* (A star) Algorithm

+### Program Design
+- Only update the display of the updated part, instead of repaint all graph
+- Put Class MazeGenerator out of MazeDisplay

 ## Known Bug
 None